How to Become a Police Officer in Arlington

 Arlington Police Department Information

-APD cops earn a starting salary of $56,983 per year, which increases to $62,772 after three years of service.
-Field operations, support operations, and management services make up the three bureaus of the APD.
-The Department’s four patrol districts: north, south, east, and west are subdivided into beats.
-Law enforcement officers can work in a patrol district or one of the Department’s units which include:
+APD cops earn a starting salary of $61,991 per year, which increases to $68,344 after three years of service.5 Field operations, support operations, and management services make up the three bureaus of the APD.
+The Department’s four patrol districts, north, south, east, and west, are subdivided into beats.
+Law enforcement officers can work in a patrol district or one of the Department’s specialized units which include the economic crimes & ID theft unit, the K-9 unit, and the gang unit.

 620 W Division St